Applications Specialist Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used for Applications Specialist sponsorship?

-H-1B is the most common path for non-Australian internationals.
+H-1B visa is the most common path for non-Australian internationals.
 Australian citizens have access to the E-3 visa, which skips the lottery entirely and allows two-year renewable status.
 TN visas are available to Canadian and Mexican nationals in qualifying scientific or technical fields.
-L-1 transfers are possible if you're moving internally within a multinational company.
+L-1 visa transfers are possible if you're moving internally within a multinational company.

 What degree do I need to get sponsored as an Applications Specialist?